joshuaagbroko/MintClassics-DB-Analysis/README.md

 Office: It includes data on the different branches and the location.
 Employees: It gathers data on the company employees which include; names, address, offices and so on

-After studying the EER diagram, th following tables are used to solve the business problem:
+After studying the EER diagram, the following tables are used to solve the business problem:

 - warehouses
 - products